-Under Council's Governance Rules 2024, an Unscheduled Council Meeting may be called to deal with a specific item of business that cannot wait until the next Scheduled Council Meeting.
+Under Council's Governance Rules 2023, an Unscheduled Council Meeting may be called to deal with a specific item of business that cannot wait until the next Scheduled Council Meeting.
 Unscheduled Council Meetings will be advertised on Council's website.

 Members of the public are welcome to attend both Scheduled and Unscheduled Council Meetings unless the meeting has been closed to the public in accordance with s66 of the Local Government Act 2020.

-Council Meetings are regulated by Council's Governance Rules 2024.
+Council Meetings are regulated by Council's Governance Rules 2023.

-Agendas and Minutes of all public Council Meetings are available on Council's website at - https://www.whittlesea.vic.gov.au/About-us/Council/Council-meetings/Agendas-minutes-and-recordings
+Agendas and Minutes of all public Council Meetings are available on Council's website at - http://cam.whittlesea.vic.gov.au/

-Individually, the Councillors do not have the legal authority to act or make decisions on behalf of Council.
+Individually, the Administrators do not have the legal authority to act or make decisions on behalf of Council.
 Once a decision has been made by Council, it is up to the Council Administration to take the necessary actions to implement the decision.